Error-331/code_tests/docs/bible/links.md

 Stillness - January 30 (stop, take a moment to be with God, throw away everything for a moment);

+Our Gatekeeper - January 31 (center yourself in Christ, surround yourself with positive influences, immerse your heart in His Word);

+Choose Joy - February 1 (Look for Joy, Choose Joy, Find Joy, help others to find Joy);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);